 The variety pack includes six different flavors: Chocolate Outrage, Salted Caramel, Vanilla Bean, Jet Blackberry, Tri-Berry, and Strawberry Banana.
 Some of the flavors contain caffeine.

-Recommended use is to take one packet before you start your run and then additional packets every 45 minutes during activity.
-The gels are smooth and easy to consume even while running.
-Plus, they’re easy for the body to absorb so you’ll have a minimal risk of cramping.
+Recommended use is to take one packet before you start your run and then additional gels every 45 minutes during activity.
+The gels are smooth and easy to consume, even while running.
+Plus, they’re easy for the body to absorb, so you’ll have a minimal risk of cramping.